CoolCoder24/CoolCoder24/README.md

 Well um... how are you doing today?
 I'm not even in-person and I can sense the awkwardness

-Since you're still reading I will try and salvage it!
+Since you're still reading this, there maybe still hope to salvage this yet!

 -----